LingyanPsy/Sparkify_predict_churn/README.md

 Sparkify is a fictional music streaming platform created by Udacity.
 For this project we are given log data of this platform in order to drive insights and create a machine learning pipeline to predict churn.
 This project utilizes the 128Mb data in Spark local mode which can be scaled up when using the full dataset (12GB).

 ### File Descriptions
-* sparkify.ipynb - A notebook with feature engineering and modelling
+* Sparkify_churn.ipynb - A notebook with feature engineering and modelling
 * FeatureVisualizations - a folder containing visualisations of results of feature explorations

 ### Analysis Steps